-After your operation you will normally go back to the urology ward.
-You can start eating and drinking as soon as you recover from the anesthetic.
+After your operation, you will normally go back to the urology ward.
+You can start eating and drinking as soon as you recover from the anaesthetic.

 We often give a bladder treatment after this kind of operation.
-A drug (called mitomycin-C) is flushed into the bladder through the catheter to reduce the risk of further tumours growing in the future.
+A drug (mitomycin-C) is flushed into the bladder through the catheter to reduce the risk of other tumours growing in the future.

 - A urinary catheter is a tube that runs from the bladder out through the tip of the penis and drains into a bag.
-It is important to drain the urine in this way until the urine as clear.
+It is important to drain the urine until the urine is as clear.
 Your catheter is usually removed 24-48 hours after your operation.